Who can become a registered user of the HCBI?

 - Download and complete the Project Registration Form (all users).

-- Download and complete the Memorandum of Understanding (external and affiliate users only).
+- Download and complete the Memorandum of Understanding (external and Harvard affiliated hospital and research institute users only).

-- You will receive a registration confirmation email from Sarah Elwell or Connor Crowley outlining the process to obtain a Harvard ID (if required), a research computing account (if required), and request a billing/expense code from your lab administrator.
+- You will receive a registration confirmation email from Connor Crowley outlining the process to obtain a Harvard ID (if required), a research computing account (if required), and request a billing/expense code from your lab administrator.

-- Within 30 days (and prior to being granted after-hours access) you must complete Commercial Laser Microscope safety training.
+- Within 30 days of activating your HCBI account, you must complete Commercial Laser Microscope safety training.
 Please log into EH&S' Training Management System to complete this online training.